joshpayette/remnant2-toolkit/README.md

 - `NEXTAUTH_SECRET` - A secret string used by NextAuth.
 Can be anything, just make it long and random.
 - `NEXTAUTH_URL` - The base URL of your site.
 This is used by NextAuth to redirect back to your site after authentication.
 Example: http://localhost:3000 for development.
 - `CRON_SECRET` - A secret string used by the Vercel CRON platform to prevent unauthorized access.
+- `POSTMARK_API_TOKEN` - The API token for your Postmark account.
+Used for sending emails triggered by the CRON jobs.

 ### Run the development server